kvarak/dnd/docs/_Classes/druid.md

     **Shark's Frenzy**.
 You have advantage on melee attack rolls against any creature that doesn't have all its hit points.
 However, after your attack, attacks against you also have advantage.

 - #### Skin
+    **Barbed Hide**.
+At the start of your turn, deal 1d10 piercing damage to any creature grappling you, or which you are grappling.

     **Beetle Carapace**.
 You gain resistance to bludgeoning, piercing, and slashing damage.

     **Chameleon Skin**.
 You have advantage on Dexterity (Stealth) checks, and become invisible as long as you are completely still.

+- #### Tail
+    **Lizard Tail**.
+You gain a quick and powerful tail.
+As a ***reaction***, when a creature moves within 10 ft of you, you can make an unarmed attack against that creature using your tail.
+On a hit, you deal 1d10 bludgeoning damage and you knock the target prone if it is no more than on size larger than you and fails a Strength save against you spell save DC.

+   **Scorpion's Stinger**.
+The stinger on this tail counts as deals a weapon with Finesse and Reach.
+On a successful hit it deals 1d4 damage, and the tatget must make a constitution saving throw.
+If they fail, they take 1d8 poison damage.

 - #### Any
     The following do not conflict with any other aspects, including the ones in the same group.